 Lion works to build and maintain systems to minimize damage and to ensure the continuation of business operations so that it can provide products to customers even in the event of a major earthquake, storm or flood damage, an outbreak of infectious disease (pandemic) or other such contingency.
-We will set up a task force and respond according to the “Manual on Countermeasures for Earthquake Disasters” when a major earthquake occurs and according to the “Manual on Countermeasures against Novel Influenza and Other Infectious Diseases” if a pandemic due to a novel influenza virus or other infectious disease is foreseen.
+In the event of an emergency, we will discuss how to set in motion business continuity plans based on the Emergency Response Systems.

 (1) Secure the safety of employees and their families

 (2) Continue priority businesses and key operations to minimize business damage

 (3) Carry out corporate social responsibilities and contribute to local communities